 We checked into the La Quinta Inn in Santa Barbara for four nights.
 It was a reasonable hotel for the location and hotel style.
 The rooms were spacious and clean.
 It was on State street which is where a lot of the restaurants and fun spots are located.
 It was in a pretty great location for us.
 We could walk a couple blocks and grab a bite to eat and there was a little market right across the street.
 They also had complementary breakfast which was perfect for our two hungry eaters, first thing in the morning.

 After we checked in, we thought we would go for a walk down State Street to see what was nearby.
-We realized we had gotten pretty far and needed to head back after the little missy had enough walking.
-We seem to do this on the first day of every trip – walk aimlessly unsure of what to do.
+We seem to do this on the first day of every trip - walk aimlessly unsure of what to do.
 We headed to the market by our hotel, grabbed some dinner and put the kids to bed.
-This is when I decided we needed to plan out our week better so we didn’t miss anything.
+This is when I decided we needed to plan out our week better so we didn't miss anything.
 I already had a few ideas of what to see but this is when I made a better plan of what to do each day.
 I originally thought we might have more beach or pool time but it was a little cold while we were there so we only did the beach thing for one afternoon.

 The streets and views in Santa Barbara are so pretty.
 We really did enjoy walking around checking everything out.
 Our first full day started at the Santa Barbara Zoo.